nicoduj/ImageClassification/README.md

  $ virtualenv --system-site-packages -p python3 targetDirectory
 ```

 where targetDirectory identifies the top of the Virtualenv tree.
-Our instructions assume that targetDirectory is ~/tensorflow, but you may choose any directory.

 4. Activate the Virtualenv environment by issuing one of the following commands: